theking8694/pinetime-boot-flasher/README.md

 1. A Raspberry PI
 2. openocd-spi (https://github.com/lupyuen/openocd-spi)
 3. Your bootloader file
+4. The command "sed" (check by using the command to see the help)

 #How to use
 1. Move the openocd-spi folder to the Desktop folder